 Local railway stations

-The Camden branch line was operated by the New South Wales Railways from 1882 to its closure in 1963.
-The Camden tram was one of a number of standard gauge light rail lines in the Sydney area.
-The tank locomotive worked a mixed service that took freight and passengers.
 The branch line was thirteen kilometres and had eight stations after leaving Campbelltown station, where it joined the Main Southern Railway.
 The stations were Maryfields, Kenny Hill, Curran’s Hill, Narellan, Graham’s Hill, Kirkham, Elderslie and finally arriving at Camden.

 Most of the stations were no more than a short rudimentary wooden platform with a shelter shed that were unmanned.
 Others like Camden had a longer platform and an associated goods handling facility.
-Pansy was a regular part of daily life for those who lived near the line.
+Pansy 1963 on its last run Pansy was a regular part of daily life for those who lived near the line.
 Locals in the Camden township would listen for the loco’s whistle and know that the morning papers had arrived from Sydney.
 Legend has it that the engine driver would hold the train for regulars who were running late for work on their way to the city, especially local lasses.

 Some of Camden’s better off families sent their children to high school at Parramatta and Homebush each morning on the train.
 Pansy would chug past the milk factory at the entry to Camden township as local dairy farmers were unloading their cans of milk from their horse and dray.
 Tourists from Sydney would be dropped off on Friday afternoon at Camden station to be bused to their holiday boarding houses in Burragorang Valley.

-The first passenger service left Camden station left at 5.47am to connect with the Sydney service on the Main Southern Line.
+The first passenger service left Camden station left at 5.47am to connect with the Sydney service onthe Main Southern Line.
 On the return journey the last passenger service from Campbelltown left at 9.44pm.
-During the Second World War the train provided transport for many servicemen (Army, RAAF) who were based at local military establishments.
+During the Second World War the tram provided transport for many servicemen (Army, RAAF) who were based at local military establishments.

 Airmen from Camden airfield would catch the train to Sydney for weekend leave, and would be joined by soldiers from Narellan military base and Studley Park Eastern Command Training School.
 Camden station and good yards were located adjacent to Edward Street, with a siding to the Camden Vale milk factory.
-Coal from the Burragorang Valley mines was loaded at Camden yard from 1937, although this was transferred to Narellan in 1941 and eventually the Main Southern Line at Glenlee into the late 1950s.
-But even by the 1940s the limitations of the line for caring freight were showing cracks.
+Coal from the Burragorang Valley mines was loaded at Camden yard from 1937, although this was transferred to Narellan in 1941 and eventually the Main Southern Line at Glenlee in the late 1950s.
+But even by the 1940s the limitations of the narrow gauge line for caring freight were showing cracks.

-From its enthusiastic opening the the branch line never really lived up to its predictions.
+From its enthusiastic opening the tram never really lived up to its predictions.
 The mixed goods and passenger service was of limited value.
 Its light gauge restricted the loads and the grade of the line, particularly over Kenny Hill, severely limited its capabilities.
 Even in 1939 there were already signs of the eventual demise of the branch line with more coal leaving the district by road than rail.

 Its days were numbered and the writing was on the wall.
 Its death blow was delivered by the Heffron ALP Government in 1963 as a cost cutting exercise and a drive from modernization of the railway system across the state.
 Diesel was the new god.